mal5482/2018CS109A_FinalProject_G18/Conclusion.md

 # Conclusion

 Our study showed the possibility of using baseline predictors to predict the baseline diagnosis status.
 All prediction models achieve a test accuracy higher than 87%, with six of them higher than 90% and two higher than 96%, except for k-NN.
 Performance of models on each diagnosis status remains high.
-The best prediction model of our project is the **random forest model** with regression imputation, 35 decision trees, and max tree depth equals 4.
+The best prediction model of our project is the **random forest model** with regression imputation, 35 decision trees, and max tree depth equals to 4.

 There are interesing findings in terms of important predictors.
 Our study identified CDRSB_bl, MMSE_bl, RAVLT_immediate_bl, and ADAS13_bl four important features in classification of cognitive normal (CN), late mild cognitive impairment (LMCI), and Alzheimer’s Disease (AD).
 These predictors are all from neurocognitive/neuropsychological assessments and are easily accessible for everyone.
 The demonstration of their contribution in prediction suggests the possibility to use these neurocognitive/neuropsychological questionnaires to do self-assessment of AD at home.